jintonation/trillek-computer/Keyboard.md

 Integrated Keyboard controller in the motherboard
 =================================================

-The integrated keyboard controller in the motherboard is not listed in the hardware enumerator and not hate a *Jumper*.
+The integrated keyboard controller in the motherboard is not listed in the hardware enumerator.
 Uses this resources :

-- Event interrupt message = 0x00000009
+- Interrupt KeyEvent message = 0x00000009
 - Address 0x110060 (Read/Write word): KEY_REG
 - Address 0x110062 (Read/Write byte): KEY_CMD